When inquiring couples reach out to me, there is one question that pops up more than any other:

 Alexa’s Biggest Timeline Tips

-• Have hair and makeup time to be complete the same time as our Getting Ready & Bridal Portraits start.
+- Have hair and makeup time to be complete the same time that Bridal Portraits start.

-• Have your flowers arrive the same time as me.
+- Have your flowers arrive the same time as your photographer.
 The very first thing I photograph are your details.
 So many times the flowers have arrived two hours later and have missed making the flatlay – even the First Look.
 Florals help tell your story.
 Ask your florist for an extra, small bundle for me to use.

-• Expect to always be running late.
-Especially during Getting Ready (us gals tend to fashionably run over!) and if your day includes multiple stops because… traffic.
-When looking at the lengths of time suggested for event, expect to add an extra 5-10 minutes in between each.
+- Always expect to be running late.
+Especially during Getting Ready (us gals tend to fashionably run over!) and if your day includes multiple stops because… well, traffic.
+When looking at the lengths of time suggested for event, add an extra 5-10 minutes in between each.

-• Not having us stay until the very end of the party?
+- Not having photographers stay until the very end of the party?
 No problem.
 We can still capture your cake cutting!
 In fact, I nearly always “fake the cake.”
 If you are doing a private cake cutting, we will simply go to the side and pretend you are cutting it for a photo.
 The cake cutting typically occurs one hour after dinner is served.

 These are just examples of two ways your wedding could go!
 As we talk through your plans, we’ll be able to customize a timeline that works perfectly for you.